selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

-Treat people with kindness and respect, even if they don't deserve it, out of self-respect and principle
+Treat people with kindness and respect, even when they don't deserve it, out of self-respect and principle

 ---